 The mechanism driving muskox population dynamics is not well understood.
-In the early part of the 1900s, hunting pressure drove muskox numbers close to extinction and reduced it's distribution to few limited pockets in the Canadian Arctic (Spencer 1976; Gunn 1984).
-To stimulate recovery, the existing muskox populations in Nunavut were managed to foster a continued colonization of historic range (Gunn, 1983).
-While muskox are currently re-colonizing its habitat in the central and eastern Canadian Arctic, most muskox populations have been increasing in the last decades inhibiting the monitoring of long-term population variation.
-Therefore, there is limited information available to determine how muskox population naturally cycle.
+In the early part of the 1900s, hunting pressure drove muskox numbers close to extinction and reduced the distribution to a few limited pockets in the Canadian Arctic (Spencer 1976; Gunn 1984).
+To stimulate recovery, the existing muskox populations in Nunavut were managed to foster a continued colonization of the historic range (Gunn, 1983).
+While muskox are currently recolonizing historical habitat in the central and eastern Canadian Arctic, most muskox populations have been increasing in the last few decades, inhibiting the monitoring of long-term population variation.
+Therefore, there is limited information available to determine how muskox populations naturally cycle.

 The Boothia Peninsula is an example of a location where muskox is re-colonizing their historical range.
 Previous surveys on the Boothia Peninsula were conducted in 1985, 1995, and 2006.
-In 1985, the Boothia Peninsula was known to be deserted of muskox (Spencer Bay HTO pers.
+In 1985, the Boothia Peninsula was known to be devoid of muskox (Spencer Bay HTO pers.
 Comm; Gunn and Ashevak 1990).
-A decade later, 61 muskoxen were seen on transect providing an estimate of 554 $\pm$ 205 (SE) animals (Gunn and Dragon, 1998).
+A decade later, 61 muskoxen were seen on transect providing an estimate of 554 ± 205 (SE) animals (Gunn and Dragon, 1998).
 According to hunter observations, muskox numbers around Taloyoak have been increasing since 1995.
-During the lasted population survey, in 2006, muskox abundance for Boothia Peninsula was estimated at 1,100 $\pm$ 253 animals from 562 adult muskoxen seen on transect (Dumond, 2007).
-Based on the location of sightings between the 1995 and 2006 surveys and local knowledge, muskox appears to colonize the Boothia Peninsula originally from Somerset Island, north of Amittaryouak Lake, moving southward reaching a southern limit at Cape Cambridge (Gunn and Dragon, 1998; Dumond, 2007).
+During the latest population survey, in 2006, muskox abundance for Boothia Peninsula was estimated at 1,100 \pm 253 animals from the 562 adult muskoxen seen on transect (Dumond, 2007).
+Based on the location of sightings between the 1995 and 2006 surveys and local knowledge, muskox appear to occupy the Boothia Peninsula from Somerset Island, north of Amittaryouak Lake, moving southward reaching a southern limit at Cape Cambridge (Gunn and Dragon, 1998; Dumond, 2007).
 In 2006, areas of higher muskox density were found in the vicinity of Murchison Promontory and Pasley Bay.
-Thus, the environmental conditions on the Boothia Peninsula seems optimal to promote muskox population growth.
+Thus, the environmental conditions on the Boothia Peninsula seem to be optimal to promote muskox population growth.

-Taloyoak Hunters have commented on the higher numbers of muskoxen sighting.
-They fear that muskox will start impacting negatively the caribou calving ground on the Boothia Peninsula.
-It is part of Inuit traditional knowledge that muskox displaced caribou from their habitat.
-Muskox feeding pit or stumbling of the ground might prevent caribou from feeding in the area or the strong muskox musk might chase them away.
-However, muskox and caribou have been co-habiting the Arctic for thousands of years, where their ranges overlap temporally and spatially.
-Even today, there is no clear scientific evidence determining the muskox-caribou relationship, as this inter-species relationship is difficult to isolate from confounded variables in the wild.
+Taloyoak Hunters have commented on the higher numbers of muskoxen sightings.
+They fear that muskox will start impacting negatively the caribou calving grounds on the Boothia Peninsula.
+It is part of Inuit traditional knowledge that muskoxen displace caribou from their habitat.
+Muskox feeding pits or the destruction they cause to ground cover might prevent caribou from feeding in the area or the strong muskox musk might deter caribou.
+However, muskox and caribou have been co-habiting in the Arctic for thousands of years, where their ranges overlap temporally and spatially.
+Even today, there is no clear scientific evidence determining an negative impacts related to the muskox-caribou relationship, as this interspecies relationship is difficult to isolate from confounded variables in the wild.
 Thus, traditional knowledge might be a more powerful tool to understand in inter-species relationship.

-In 1995, the very low number of muskox on the Boothia Peninsula did not allow to set a muskox quota in the previously call harvest zone MX-09.
+In 1995, there was no muskox quota in the area that was previously part of MX-09 due to the very low number of muskoxen on the Boothia Peninsula.
 However, a quota of 20 tags for Prince of Wales Island and 12 tags for Somerset Island were assigned to these two harvest zones (Gunn and Dragon 1998).
-After the 2006 population survey was completed, a Total Allowable Harvest (TAH) of 20 was set and then 66 tags were assigned for the Boothia Peninsula with the creation of the muskox management unit MX-08 in 2015.
-Assuming that this quota was achieved on a yearly basis, a harvesting rate of 6% would have lead to a slow decline under constant population growth (Tener, 1965).
-Despite this risky management approach taken with limited knowledge on the population demographics, recent local knowledge mentioned that the muskox number has still continued to increase.
+After the 2006 population survey was completed, a Total Allowable Harvest (TAH) of 20 was set.
+Assuming that this quota was filled on a yearly basis, a harvesting rate of 6% would have led to a slow decline, as the harvesting rate will be higher that the population yield.
+(Tener, 1965).
+Despite this risky management approach taken with limited knowledge on the population demographics, recent local knowledge has indicated that the muskox numbers have still continued to increase.